AndreasExner/ioBroker-IoT-IndoorAirSensor/README.md

 ## Setup

 - Create a folder in your Arduino library folder
-- Copy the primary sketch (e.g. IndoorAirSensor_1.3.ino) and the extension file (AEX_iobroker_IoT_Framework.ino) into the folder
+- Copy the primary sketch (e.g. IndoorAirSensor.ino) and the extension file (AEX_iobroker_IoT_Framework.ino) into the folder
-- Open the primary sketch (e.g. IndoorAirSensor_1.3.ino)
+- Open the primary sketch (e.g. IndoorAirSensor.ino)
 - **Install required libraries into your Arduino IDE**
 - Create (import) the datapoints in iobroker
   - 0_userdata.0.IoT-Devices.04.json (generic device configuration and monitoring)